 Following diagnosis, treatment options might include medication, referral for surgery, dietary changes, exercise, physical therapy, speech therapy, other rehabilitation services, IDD therapy for back pain and lumbar spine disorders, Anodyne therapy for neuropathic pain, and a variety of other specialized treatments.
 We manage implanted devices such as Deep Brain Stimulators (for Parkinson’s, tremor, and dystonia), Vagal Nerve Stimulators (for refractory epilepsy), and Intrathecal Baclofen Pumps (for spasticity), and offer Botox injection for dystonia, spasticity, and chronic migraine.

 We work closely with neurosurgeons, psychiatrists, neuropsychologists, rehabilitation specialists, pain management specialists, and primary care physicians to formulate a treatment plan appropriate for each individual.
 Neurologists are especially skilled at management of chronic neurological disease, but also respond rapidly to acute and life-threatening disorders such as strokes and seizures that could require emergency care and hospitalization.

-We are responsible for administration of a Joint Commission certified Primary Stroke Center at Middle Tennessee Medical Center, and consult on a variety of adult and pediatric hospital cases there.
+We are responsible for administration of a Joint Commission certified Primary Stroke Center at St. Thomas Rutherford Hospital, and consult on a variety of adult and pediatric hospital cases there.
 We have also been active in basic and clinical research, with several articles published in major research journals.